AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 >
 > The `url_path` is a concatenation of the `url_keys` of a product or category's ancestors and the product or category's `url_key` separated by `/` slash.

+### Specific Category-/Product-Pages {#specific-pages}

+It is possible to create [multile category and product pages](../authoring/multi-template-usage) to target only a specific subset of categories or products of a catalog.

+The `UrlProvider` is pre-configured to generate deep links to such pages on author tier instances but not on publishers.
+This is useful for editors, that browse a site using Preview mode, navigate to a specific product or category page and switch back to Edit mode to edit it.
+On publish tier instances on the other hand, catalog page urls must be kept stable to not lose gains on search engine rankings for example.

+To change this behaviour and use deep links on published paged as well, the _CIF URL Provider Specific Page Strategy_ can be configured to generate specific page urls.

 ## Custom URL Formats {#custom-url-format}

 To provide a custom URL format a project can implement the [`UrlFormat` interface](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/UrlFormat.html) and register the implementation as OSGI service, using it either as category page or product page url format.
 The `UrlFormat#PROP_USE_AS` service property indicates, which of the configured pre-defined formats to replace: